 What is GIS?

-A Geographic Information System (GIS) is designed to capture, manipulate, store, analyze, and manage data.
+A Geographic Information System (GIS) captures, manipulates, stores, analyzes, and manages data.
 It is an extension of cartography — the science of making maps — and allows individuals to visualize, analyze, question, and interpret data.

 The Beginnings of Spatial Analysis

-The first application of the concept was in 1832 when Charles Picquet created a map representing cholera outbreak across 48 districts of Paris.
+Geographer Charles Picquet first applied the concept of spatial analysis in 1832 by creating a map that showed cholera outbreaks across 48 Paris districts.
 This map was an early version of a heat map, which would later revolutionize several industries.

 Inspired by Picquet, John Snow adopted the same principle to depict cholera deaths in London in 1854.
 He evolved the concept by presenting an argument developed from a spatial analysis of data.